asaadsaad/MWA-homework08-mongodb02/README.md

 ## MWA - Homework - MongoDB
 Given the two models `users` and `courses`.
 And another two sub-schemas of `lectures` and `questions`.

-<ins>Design and Implement a Restful API using Express, Mongoose, and TypeScript for the following entities:</ins>
+<ins>Part 1: Design and Implement a Restful API using Express, Mongoose, and TypeScript for the following entities:</ins>
 * Public `POST /auth/signup` route to add a new user (use `bcrypt` and `jsonwebtoken` to hash the password and generate a JWT).
 * Public `POST /auth/signin` route to verify the user credentials (return JWT).
 * Public `PUT /auth/password` route to change the password (return number of updated documents).